Financing Motion Pictures

 All security offerings, even those exempt from registration under Reg.
 D, are subject to the antifraud provisions of the federal securities laws, and any applicable state anti-fraud provisions.
 Consequently, the offeror will be responsible for any false or misleading statements, whether oral or written.
 Those who violate the law can be pursued under both criminally and civilly.
 Moreover, an investor who has purchased a security on the basis of misleading information, or the omission of relevant information, can rescind the investment agreement and obtain a refund of his/her investment.

-Excerpt from Risky Business, Financing and Distributing Independent Films to be published by Silman-James Press, Fall 2003.
+Excerpt from Risky Business, Financing and Distributing Independent Films, published by Silman-James Press 2003.